p-ssanders/chat-room/README.md

 The _same instance_ of the `UnicastProcessor` is used to create an instance of `Flux<ChatMessage>` which is injected into the `WebSocketSessionHandler`.

-Sharing the `UnicastProcessor` by creating a `Flux` from it is kind of the "trick" -- the `Flux` acts as an unbounded stream of `ChatMessage` since a reference to the underlying `UnicastProducer` is maintained by instances of `ChatMessageRecordProcessor` which produce `ChatMessage` data from Amazon Kinesis Records.

 The `WebSocketSessionHandler` is an instance of `WebSocketHandler` whose `handle` method sends the `Flux<ChatMessage>` to the client, and never completes.
 The WebSocket session is kept open until the client closes it.

+Effectively sharing the instance of `UnicastProcessor` by creating a `Flux` from it is kind of the "trick" -- the `Flux` acts as an unbounded stream of `ChatMessage` since a reference to the underlying `UnicastProcessor` is maintained by the factory that creates instances of
+`ChatMessageRecordProcessor`.

 The client side is implemented with HTML and JavaScript.
 The JavaScript makes a WebSocket connection to the server when the page loads.
 The JavaScript defines a